WeiChihChern/Canny-Edge-Implementation/README.md

 | 637 x 371     |  11.39 ms     |   No |
 | 3840 x 2160   |  106.775 ms     |   Yes |
 | 3840 x 2160   | 304.65ms      |    No |

+Next step:
+Use vector or array for storing different caluclate values like magnitudes, gradient and even convolution result.